KKOIDF/CPE-CHAT-0.0.2/services/ingestion-service/README.md

 * `typhoon`: Force Typhoon OCR for all pages (requires `TY_OCR_ENABLE=1`).

 If `TY_OCR_ENABLE=0`, specifying `OCR_ENGINE=typhoon` automatically downgrades to `auto`.

+#### Typhoon OCR Reliability

+If you encounter repeated `503 Service Unavailable` or timeouts:

+1. Lower `TY_OCR_TIMEOUT` (e.g. 45) to fail faster.
+2. Increase `TY_OCR_RETRIES` slightly (e.g. 4–5) if the service is intermittently flaky.
+3. Adjust `TY_OCR_RETRY_BACKOFF` to tune wait between retries (exponential: base * 2^attempt).
+4. Temporarily disable with `TY_OCR_ENABLE=0` to proceed using MuPDF + Tesseract only.
+5. Monitor logs for `[Typhoon OCR]` messages to see retry cadence.

+The ingestion will gracefully continue (pages return empty text) when Typhoon OCR ultimately fails, allowing fallback logic to supply alternative OCR where configured.

 ### Flagged Chunk Handling